Panzerschrek/U-00DC-Sprache-site/_posts/2023-11-30-async-functions.md

 There is an operator `if_coro_advance`, which resumes coroutine execution and may return its result.

-### Changes made for async function
+### Changes made for async functions

-Async function are one kind of coroutines.
+Async functions are one kind of coroutines.
 They can pause their execution and resume it later (as any other coroutine).
 When they finish execution, they produce single result, unlike generators, which produce a result after each pause.